maherou/Teaching/Archive/ATaleOfThreeCS373Students-pre-Fall-2023.md

 **Narrator:**  3 WEEKS BEFORE FINALS

-**Einar:** I thought 373 was going to be hard, but it really wasn’t.
+**Einar:** I thought capstone was going to be hard, but it really wasn’t.
 I learned a lot about graph algorithms, which should help me find a good job.
 Even more important, I learned how to learn on my own.
 The last few weeks should be easy.
 I just have to synthesize my previous papers and talks and add some things I have learned recently.

-**Dux:** I think I am going to make it through 373.
+**Dux:** I think I am going to make it through capstone.
 But I sure wish I had started sooner.
 I have to basically redo my survey paper content.

 **Null:** I am in trouble.
-Flagging 373. (thoughtful pause)  I know!
+Flagging capstone. (thoughtful pause)  I know!
 I was planning to move to Seattle next summer to get into the gaming field.
 I bet I can take this course out there!

 **Narrator:** No, you can’t.